Contextuality from the vacuum: Results

 \section{Results}

-Previous work \cite{Nystrom:2024oeq} has shown that a single Unruh–DeWitt detector interacting with the vacuum of a quantum field can acquire magic, quantified via mana.
-Since the results of Refs.~\cite{Howard:2014zwm} and \cite{delfosse_equivalence_2017} establish that nonzero magic necessarily implies nonzero contextuality, one might expect that contextuality harvesting is already guaranteed in such scenarios.
-However, these equivalence results are qualitative: they certify the presence of contextuality but do not determine its magnitude, nor how this quantity depends on the physical parameters of the interaction.
-The results presented in this section help address a natural question: what advantage does our protocol have over harvesting magic with a single qutrit?
+Previous work \cite{Nystrom:2024oeq} has shown that a single Unruh–DeWitt detector interacting with the vacuum of a quantum field can acquire magic, quantified by mana.
+Since the results of Refs.~\cite{Howard:2014zwm} and \cite{delfosse_equivalence_2017} establish that nonzero magic necessarily implies nonzero contextuality, one can expect that contextuality harvesting is already guaranteed in such scenarios.
+However, these equivalence results are qualitative: they certify the presence of contextuality but do not determine its magnitude or how it depends on the physical parameters of the interaction.
+The results presented in this section include both the magnitude and parameter dependence of the contextuality harvested by two qutrits; furthermore, they help address a natural question: what advantage does our protocol have over harvesting magic with a single qutrit?

-To answer this question, we compare the total contextual fraction harvested in the two settings.
+To answer this question, we compare the total contextual fraction harvested in two settings.
 Suppose Alice and Bob each begin with a qutrit in the ground state, and consider two possible scenarios: (i) both detectors couple to the quantum field and carry out our contextuality-harvesting protocol; (ii) only Alice couples her detector to the field, following the magic-harvesting protocol, while Bob’s detector remains uncoupled.
 For scenario (i), we run our two-detector protocol for various values of separation $d$ (measured in units of $T$), restricting to the cases which satisfy our criterion for spacelike separation in Eq. \eqref{eq:spacelikecriterion}.
 Since the final state obtained in the magic-harvesting protocol is indeed the reduced state of a single detector in our setup, we denote the final detector state in scenario (ii) as $\rd = \ra \otimes \ketbra{0}$.
 For comparison, we also include the limiting case which corresponds to the asymptotic regime at large separations, where the joint detector state approaches the product of its single-detector reductions.
 We label this state as $\rd = \ra \otimes \rb$.